How To Use Gym Equipment For Beginners – SWEAT

 6. Smith machine

-The Smith machine is a vertical bar that moves within fixed steel rails.
+The Smith machine is a bar that moves within fixed steel rails.
 It’s an alternative to using free weights or barbells and can feel safer for those who are new to lifting due to the support of the rails, which prevent you from swaying forward or back.
 The Smith machine can be used for exercises such as squats, a bench press, shoulder press, deadlifts and split squats.

 When using the Smith machine, make sure you set the bar at the right position on the rack for your chosen exercise, at a weight you can complete all of your reps with good form (or feel free to use just the barbell!).